 Note: I’m showing calories only as a measurement unit to help illustrate a point.
 Don’t get wrapped up in the numbers.

-If we eat 4 pounds of energy-controlled, whole, real food – we get lots of nutrition with a calorie count that our body can handle.
+If we eat four pounds of whole, real food then we get lots of nutrition with a calorie count that our body can handle.

 What’s our poundage portion?